- Normal precautions

 Transiting through Qatar

 Transit passengers travelling on to another destination can still transfer through Qatar.
-You should check with your airline or travel company for the latest information if you are planning to leave or transit through Qatar.
+You should check with your airline or travel company for the latest information if you are planning to transit through Qatar.
+Flights are subject to change or cancellation at short notice.

 The best help is often close at hand so if you have problems, start by talking to your local contacts, tour operator representative or hotel management.